peterdieleman/papermod/content/posts/hugo/replicating-website.md

 # On macOS

+## Cloning the Repository

 1. Create a [Github](http://github.com/) account.
 2. Open a terminal.
 3. Make sure that you have installed 'brew' by following [the installation instructions](https://brew.sh/).
-4. Install git by running `brew install git`
+4. Install git by running `brew install git`.
-5. Install hugo by running `brew install hugo`
+5. Install hugo by running `brew install hugo`.
 6. We're going to duplicate a repository by using the steps described [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository).
    Follow the steps below:
-   1. On github.com, create a new repository with your desired `newname`
+   1. On github.com, create a new repository with your desired `newname`.
-   2. Open a terminal
+   2. Open a terminal.
    3. Navigate to a suitable directory to clone into by making use of the `cd` command.
-   4. Type `git clone --bare https://github.com/peterdieleman/papermod.git && cd papermod`
+   4. Type `git clone --bare https://github.com/peterdieleman/papermod.git && cd papermod`.
    5. Type `git push --mirror https://github.com/yourusername/newname.git`,
       where `yourusername` is your github username,
       and where `newname` is the repository name above.